 In the Retail sector, the evolution of distribution, commercial and operational models continues to consolidate and strengthen a new business model that confirms the Bank as a reference partner for Private and Small Business customers, establishing the relationship with the customer increasingly aiming at finding a "solution by need" throughout the life cycle.
 The maximisation of the value proposition is aimed at satisfying and intercepting the investment, protection and credit needs of customers, with a simple offer for ordinary needs and a personalised one for advanced needs.
-At the same time, the evolution of digital platforms continues, with a multi-channel approach in which the 'managercentric' model is enriched by the opportunities offered by new technologies, to transform a physical relationship into a digital one through remote collaboration tools that offer continuously updated solutions and to meet customer expectations, both in the Private and Small Business markets.
+At the same time, the evolution of digital platforms continues, with a multi-channel approach in which the 'manager-centric' model is enriched by the opportunities offered by new technologies, to transform a physical relationship into a digital one through remote collaboration tools that offer continuously updated solutions and to meet customer expectations, both in the Private and Small Business markets.

 The growing focus on private clients is confirmed, on the basis of which the development of new relationships and the recovery of existing ones is expected through:

-- the enhancement of the consulting approach, through the activation of a dedicated advisory centre, in order to identify high value investment solutions, thanks to a wide and diversified range of solutions and services in open architecture; - the development of synergies with other segments (i.e. Cross Selling Private Corporates) to expand the customer base and mass growth;
+• the enhancement of the consulting approach, through the activation of a dedicated advisory centre, in order to identify high value investment solutions, thanks to a wide and diversified range of solutions and services in open architecture;